 Our efforts to improve concrete and cementitious products are but one aspect of our on-going pumice-product development culture.

-Non-Crystalline Silica (NCS) Filler and Extender.
+Non-Crystalline Silica (NCS) Functional Filler.
 Our ability to consistently and accurately process pumice to incredibly fine grades allows us to market six NCS grades for functional fillers, extenders, and performance boosters by the paint and industrial coatings industries.
 The rubber and plastics industries and the cosmetics industry also utilize our safe NCS grades.

 The physical characteristics and chemical makeup of our pumice make it very versatile.
 And the fact that pumice is naturally calcined by virtue of its volcanic origin means no energy-intensive processes are necessary to produce a ready-for-market product.
 In terms of sustainability and green-cred, that’s a big deal.